Myth Busting: HIV and AIDS

 Myth: Becoming infected with HIV is a death sentence.

 Fact: This is one of the biggest myths around HIV and is totally untrue.
 There’s no cure, but there’s great treatment.
-A person living with HIV or AIDS can now continue to live a full and healthy live, for as long as they would have otherwise.
+A person living with HIV and on treatment can now continue to live a full and healthy live, for as long as they would have otherwise.
 HIV positive people go on to have great relationships, sex lives, and careers.

 Myth: If you become infected with HIV, that means you have AIDS.